 Progress 8 is a measure of how much better our students have done at GCSE in comparison to students nationally with the same KS2 scores.
 This makes it a fairer measure of progress than previous performance measures.

-In 2018, BSA achieved a P8 score of +0.22 placing it well above the national average of 0 however in 2019 our current estimates show a P8 score of +0.44 placing us significantly above national average.
+In 2018, BSA achieved a P8 score of +0.22 placing it well above the national average of 0 however in 2019 our P8 score of +0.51 places us in the top 7% of schools nationally and significantly above national average.